What are plastic pellets?

 Encourage partners (contractors, transporters, distributors, etc.) to pursue the same goals.

 “Plastic pellet loss prevention is a main pillar of our sustainability strategy.
-Our common goal is to eliminate all loss of pellets to the environment.”Dr Markus Steilemann, CEO of Covestro, President of Plastics Europe
+Our common goal is to eliminate all loss of pellets to the environment.”Dr Markus Steilemann, CEO of Covestro, Member of Plastics Europe Steering Board

 We have identified short-, medium- and long-term targets to continue driving the plastics value chain to join the OCS initiative and implement best practices for zero pellet loss.